 82+152=64+225=289=1728^2 + 15^2 = 64 + 225 = 289 = 17^2

-The equation a2+b2=c2a^2+b^2=c^2 has many real-number solutions, but a Pythagorean triple requires all three values to be positive integers.
+At the "what do I need" step, students forget the whole-number condition.
+The equation a2+b2=c2a^2+b^2=c^2 has many real-number solutions, but a triple requires all three values to be positive integers.
+Self-check: are aa, bb, cc all whole numbers?

-A triple only needs to satisfy a2+b2=c2a^2+b^2=c^2 with positive integers.
-The extra conditions on mm and nn matter only if you want the triple to be primitive.
+When applying Euclid's formula, the trap is confusing "triple" and "primitive triple."
+A triple only needs a2+b2=c2a^2+b^2=c^2 with positive integers; the coprime and not-both-odd conditions on mm and nn matter only when you want the result primitive.

 Use m=5m = 5 and n=2n = 2 in Euclid's formula, then verify the result in a2+b2=c2a^2 + b^2 = c^2.
-If you want one more step, explore the Pythagorean Theorem to see how the same relationship is used to solve for missing side lengths.
+Run each step above: produce the triple, check whether it is primitive, then confirm by substitution.
+For one more step, see the Pythagorean Theorem to watch the same relationship used to solve for missing side lengths.

 Need help with a problem?